emqx/emqx-docs/en_US/durability/durability_introduction.md

 - Storing messages on disk results in lower overall system throughput.
 - Durable sessions have higher latency compared to regular sessions because both writing and reading MQTT messages are performed in batches.
 While batching improves throughput, it also increases end-to-end latency (the delay before clients see the published messages).

-## Quick Start with Durable Sessions
+## Quick Start with Durable Session

-This section will help you quickly understand how to use the durable sessions on EMQX and MQTT clients, and introduce a simple workflow of durable sessions.
+This section will help you quickly understand how to use the Durable Session feature on EMQX and MQTT clients, and introduce a simple workflow of durable sessions.

 ::: tip Note